Serfaus-Fiss-Ladis, Austria: Family Ski Guide

 Non-Ski Activities

-There's a 4km Nachtrodelbahn (night toboggan run) that's become the unofficial must-do for every family visiting.
-You'll take the lift up as darkness settles over the valley, then hurtle down a lit track with your kids screaming in delight ahead of you.
-It runs several evenings a week until 10pm, and your children will demand to do it twice (budget your evening accordingly).
+That 4km Nachtrodelbahn (night toboggan run) is going to be the thing your kids won't stop talking about when they get back to school Monday.
+You'll take the lift up as darkness settles, then hurtle down a lit track with your children screaming pure joy ahead of you.
+It runs several evenings a week until 10pm, and yes, they'll demand to do it twice.

-The underground funicular in Serfaus deserves mention again here because kids treat it as an attraction, not just transport.
-The world's smallest and highest underground railway whisks you through the car-free village center, and your children will want to ride it even when you're not going anywhere in particular.
+The world's smallest and highest underground railway whisks you through Serfaus' car-free village center.
+Your children will want to ride it even when you're not actually going anywhere, which is both adorable and mildly exhausting.

 Where to Eat

-Sonnenburg Family Restaurant in Fiss is the headline act for families.
-There's a Pizzadom where kids make their own pizzas from scratch, and Berta the mascot cow makes appearances that transform dinner into an event.
-You'll actually finish a meal while it's still warm because your kids are occupied, which feels like a small miracle.
-Expect to pay around €15 for children's mains, €25 to €35 for adults.
+You'll actually finish a warm meal at Sonnenburg Family Restaurant in Fiss, which feels like a small miracle.
+There's a Pizzadom where kids make their own pizzas from scratch, plus Berta the mascot cow makes appearances that transform dinner into an event.
+Expect around €15 for children's mains, €25 to €35 for adults.

-Restaurant Hexenalm on the mountain serves Tyrolean classics in a rustic hut setting.
-Think Kaiserschmarrn (shredded pancakes), Tiroler Gröstl (potato and meat hash), and proper Wiener Schnitzel that arrives within minutes of ordering.
-Schalber Alm near the Kinderschneealm is the strategic choice for ski school pickup, with kids' menus and high chairs ready without asking.
+For mountain dining that actually works with kids, Restaurant Hexenalm serves Tyrolean classics like Kaiserschmarrn and proper Wiener Schnitzel that arrives within minutes.
+Schalber Alm near the Kinderschneealm is your strategic choice for ski school pickup, with high chairs ready without asking.

 Evening Entertainment